previousdeveloper/Selenium-best-practices/README.md

 * Reliability
 * There is a clean separation between test code and page specific code such as locators  and layout.

 Use multi config for each environment.
-Make it changeable.Read your test case value from config.
+Make it changeable.
+Read your test case value from config.
 Don't use a static.

 * StageConfig
  * loginUrl=http://stage.com